-For family members claiming disability who do not receive disability benefits from the SSA, a knowledgeable professional must provide third-party verification that the family member meets the HUD definition of disability (see Definition of a Person with a Disability - Disabled DeductionError!
-Reference source not found.).
+For family members claiming disability who do not receive disability benefits from the SSA, a knowledgeable professional must provide third-party verification that the family member meets the HUD definition of disability (see Definition of a Person with a Disability - Disabled Deduction).
 The knowledgeable professional will verify whether the family member does or does not meet the HUD definition of disability.